janchorowski/nn_assignments/README.md

 1. On **Linux** fire up a shell and `source set-env.sh`.
 2. On **Windows** fire up the python shell, then execute `set-env.bat`.

+To run the notebook, execute

+`$ jupyter notebook`

+or `ipython notebook` in the case of older version.
+You will interact with the notebook through your web browser.

 Finally you need the datasets:

 1. On **Lab computers** they are already downloaded to `/pio/data/data/fuel`, just make sure that the `FUEL_DATA_PATH` variable is set (it should be set by the `set-env` scripts).